KDCube is built around apps

 That single decision shapes most of the SDK's ergonomics:

 • Framework-agnostic inside.
-An app can use the built-in ReAct v3 loop, LangGraph, CrewAI-authored flows, the separate ISO runtime for controlled execution, plain Python, or no LLM at all.
+An app can use the built-in descriptor-selected ReAct v2/v3 loop, LangGraph, CrewAI-authored flows, the separate ISO runtime for controlled execution, plain Python, or no LLM at all.
 The platform guarantees the surrounding runtime; what happens inside the app is your choice.

 Terminology: KDCube now calls this unit an app.
 Internal identifiers and descriptors still use the older word bundle, for example @bundle_entrypoint, bundle_id, bundles.yaml, and /bundles/....